-Chocolate birthday cake with moist buttermilk layers and a smooth whipped chocolate ganache frosting, my go-to layer cake for family birthdays.
+Chocolate birthday cake with soft buttermilk layers and a light whipped chocolate ganache frosting.

 Why you'll love this recipe